Squad Aegis

 }

-Condition steps evaluate expressions and branch the workflow execution based on the result.
-They support multiple conditions with AND/OR logic operators and can execute different sets of steps depending on whether the conditions pass or fail.
+Condition steps evaluate expressions and branch workflow execution based on the result.
+They support multiple conditions with AND/OR logic and can execute different sets of steps depending on whether the conditions pass or fail.

-Important: Steps specified in true/false branches will ONLY execute when called by the condition, preventing both branches from running.
+Important: Steps specified in true_steps or false_steps will only execute when called by the condition step, not when encountered in sequential workflow order.
+This prevents both branches from running.

 Inline Nested Steps